orsonteodoro/oiledmachine-overlay/README.md

 the ebuild at the time of packaging.
 Only upstream can fix those problems especially if dependencies are statically linked.

-Some packages or ebuilds may hard masked in [profiles/package.mask](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/profiles/package.mask) if the package still has some utility but unable to be removed, or contains a known infamous critical vulnerability.
+Some packages or ebuilds may be hard masked in [profiles/package.mask](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/profiles/package.mask) if the package still has some utility but unable to be removed, or contains a known infamous critical vulnerability.